meshtastic/meshtastic/website/docs/getting-started/getting_started.md

 slug: /getting-started
 ---

+## What is Meshtastic?

+Meshtastic® is a project that lets you use inexpensive GPS mesh radios as an extensible, super long battery life mesh GPS communicator.
+These radios are great for hiking, skiing, paragliding - essentially any hobby where you don't have reliable internet access.
+Each member of your private mesh can always see the location and distance of all other members and any text messages sent to your group chat.

+The radios automatically create a mesh to forward packets as needed, so everyone in the group can receive messages from even the furthest member.
+The radios will optionally work with your phone, but no phone is required.

 ## Purchase a Radio

 The easiest way is to [buy a device with the software already installed](https://www.aliexpress.com/item/4001178678568.html).
 Other devices are [available](/docs/hardware/tbeam-hardware).
 In the Americas get the 915mhz version, in Europe the 868Mhz, or Asia 923Mhz.
 See this listing by [The Things Network](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html) for frequencies by specific countries.